-Ordained Ministers Only May Perform Marriage Ceremony.-Under no circumstances does the church recognize the right of a local church elder, even though ordained to his office, or a licensed minister, to perform the marriage ceremony.
-Only ordained ministers holding credentials are authorized to perform such ceremonies.
+Ordained Ministers Only May Perform Marriage Ceremony.-Under no circumstances does the church recognize the right of a local church elder or deacon, even though ordained to their offices, or a licensed minister, to perform the marriage ceremony.
+Only ordained ministers holding credentials are authorized to officiate on such occasions.

-General Conference Action on Marriage .---
+General Conference Action on Marriage .-

-"WHEREAS, Our experience has taught us that disregard of the plain counsel of the word of God respecting the marriage of our people with unbelievers or those not of our faith, often leads to sorrow, disappointment, and shipwreck of faith; therefore,
+"Whereas, Our experience has taught us that disregard of the plain counsel of the word of God respecting the marriage of our people with unbelievers or those not of our faith, often leads to sorrow, disappointment, and shipwreck of faith; therefore,

-"Resolved, That we urge our workers of experience to give counsel and instruction on the subject of marriage to our young people at appropriate times and places, emphasizing the sacredness of the marriage covenant, and the need of divine guidance in taking any step vitally affecting their future happiness and usefulness, as well as warning against the danger of marriage with unbelievers or those of a different faith; and further,
+"Resolved, That we urge our workers of experience to give counsel and instruction on the subject of marriage to our young people at appropriate times and places, emphasizing the sacredness of the marriage covenant, and the need of divine guidance in taking any step vitally affecting their future happiness and usefulness, as well as warning against the danger of marriage with unbelievers or those of a different faith; and further.